 But before we dive into some pretty cool landing page examples, let’s first consider…

 When I first heard the term “landing page,” I figured every web page must be a landing page (as in a page that you land on), right?
 Wrong!
 To be considered a “landing page,” that page needs to be landed on through a marketing initiative.
-Whether that be a sponsored Google ad of some form (search, display, etc.), a paid social ad on Facebook, Instagram, etc., or an email campaign.
+You may be running a special deal, allowing customers to sign up for your email list, or letting them in on a “coming soon” offer—froma a sponsored Google ad of some form (search, display, etc.), a paid social ad on Facebook, Instagram, etc., or an email campaign.
 To truly be considered a “landing page” in the marketing world, there needs to be a transaction that caused that individual to land on that page.
 Unbounce sums this up nicely: “In digital marketing, a landing page is a standalone web page, created specifically for the purposes of a marketing or advertising campaign.”

 Now that we understand the definition of a landing page, it is important to remember that there are tons of uncool landing pages out there.
 In fact, only 22% of businesses are satisfied with their current landing page conversion rates.
 If your landing pages are not cool, then the conversion rates likely are not either.
 Here are 17 very COOL landing pages to get inspired and then work on improving your conversion rates.

 Here is my roundup of super-cool landing pages.
 And you can find even more inspiration in our latest roundup of the best landing page examples.

 I am on the hunt for honeymoon ideas, and I came across this page when doing some research on Google.
 This page struck me as cool for so many reasons.
 First, look at the people, could they be any cooler?

 Seriously, though, this page is doing several things right: the seductive imagery, trust signals with well-known badges of honor given from outsides sources, and the clear but not overly obnoxious “Book Now” CTA.